 Introduction to the Business Spotlight series

 Karen Richardson introduces a series of lesson plans based on articles from Business Spotlight, a bi-monthly magazine for teachers and learners of English for business.
-This article provides an overview of the series, as well as hints and tips on how best to exploit it.

 At the centre of each lesson plan is an original article which is simultaneously published in the current issue of Business Spotlight.
 There are two lesson plans per issue of the magazine.
 As the original articles are already graded by language level (easy, medium, difficult), it has not been necessary to adapt or simplify them further for the classroom.
 The lesson plans and the accompanying articles will alternate between the different levels.